What are You Looking for in Your Articling Experience?

 Students at Nelligan O’Brien Payne LLP are provided with a variety of resources.

-One of the most important support services provided to articling students at Nelligan O’Brien Payne LLP is the assistance of our Director of Research.
+One of the most important support services provided to articling students at Nelligan O’Brien Payne LLP is the assistance of our Student Coordinator.

-The current Director of Research, David Contant coordinates all aspects of our student programs.
+The current Student Coordinator David Contant coordinates all aspects of our student programs.
 David provides our students with the support, supervision and resources they need to succeed at articling.

 When a lawyer requires research on a file, it is usually referred through David.
 He selects the most appropriate articling student for the project, based on factors such as workload and areas of interest.
 David’s strong research skills, expertise, and guidance help our students find the right information quickly and efficiently.
-The Director of Research coordinates the student program and provide research support to our students and lawyers by assisting with challenging research tasks.
+The Student Coordinator coordinates the student program and provides research support to our students and lawyers by assisting with challenging research tasks.

 Nelligan O’Brien Payne LLP maintains its own library, which contains extensive materials covering our areas of practice, and has an in-house librarian.
 We maintain subscriptions to many online legal research resources.
 In addition, the Courthouse Library is only five minutes away, for any reference materials that may be unavailable in our on-site library.